JJ/granada-off/text/hopscotch.md

 chapter about the University.
-If you like urban art, there is a chapter I love on graffiti; if you are more curious about people, three chapters on buskers, whorehouses and famous eccentrics plus the one that describes the "off-limits" parts of Granada might be the ones for you.
+If you like urban art, there is a chapter I love on graffiti; if you are more curious about people, three chapters on buskers, whorehouses and famous eccentrics plus the one that describes the quote unquote off-limits parts of Granada might be the ones for you.

 If you like the water, you are in luck: there is a chapter on water